 Hyper-local digital marketing tactics drove results

-Ansira helped Metro by T-Mobile and their local dealers create, deploy, and track the following digital marketing tactics:
+Ansira helped the telecom company and their local dealers create, deploy, and track the following digital marketing tactics:

 - Local display ads at the hyper-local dealer level using geofencing